CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 ### Production Environment

 The environment and systems where a product or service is executed on behalf of a customer, and thereby made available to their users.

+> FIXME: Add more examples for physial products

 #### Customer Environment